dhilipsiva/hostscli/README.rst

 Credits
 -------

-Here are some of the list where I borrowed from the following lists:
+Here are some of the list where I borrowed domains from:

 https://github.com/jmdugan/blocklists